How to set up a Facebook Ad

 The only way you are able to run an AD on Facebook is through fan pages.

-A Facebook Ad is essential a boosted post!
+A Facebook Ad is essentially a boosted post!

 Assuming that you have defined the target locations and search terms using the tools above, you now need to select the potential interests of the people you will be targeting.

 In the Ads set-up in Facebook, you are basically refining what you have gathered using the Google search tools mentioned above.Just simply set the interests to refine the audience .